ciencialatitud0/EPIC_3/_sources/info/Dorothy_Coding_Challenge.md

 - Teams must apply to participate by providing:
   -  a motivation letter, and
   -  a python experience statement.
-- Team members must be very well versed in programming with the Python language (3.x).
+- Team members must be very well versed in programming with the Python language (Python version 3.x).

 ## Application procedure and contest timeline: